New Steine Hotel, Bar & Bistro Privacy & Cookies Policy

-New Steine Hotel, Bar & Bistro, our sister hotel, The Gullivers, and our events company, Brighton Sussex Events.com are committed to protecting and respecting your privacy whenever and wherever possible.
+New Steine Hotel, Bar & Bistro, and our sister hotel, The Gulliver’s, are committed to protecting and respecting your privacy whenever and wherever possible.

 The policy as laid out below (along with our ‘General Terms and Conditions’ and our ‘Best Rate Guarantee Policy’ and any other documents referred to on our sites or published literature) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to fully understand our views and best working practices regarding the handling of your personal data.
-Please note that for the purpose of the Data Protection Act 1998 (the Act) we are referred to as the ‘data controller’.
+Please note that for the purpose of the Data Protection Act 1998 (the Act) and the new GDPR, we are referred to as the ‘data controller’, and where it states ‘we’ relates to the New Steine Hotel, Bar & Bistro and The Gulliver’s.

 INFORMATION WE MAY COLLECT FROM YOU